SUBMISSIONS FOR OUR FALL 2022 ISSUE Are Now Closed.

 How to send your submission:

-Please submit your writing in a Microsoft Word document or docx as an email attachment, standard formatting, 12 point font.
-No PDF’s, please.
-Spoken word video can be sent as a link in the body of the email along with an attached Word Doc or Docx with the words.
+- Spoken word video can be sent as a linked video in the body of the email along with an attached Word Doc or Docx with the words.
 It’s easiest if you can provide a link we can copy/embed.
-Basic file types for art submissions are best.

 Featured image size requirements

 - For a single featured image, the minimum width is 900 pixels.